 N – 2

 T – 5-year period

 Estimated Return (A) = 15, 00, 000 (1 + 12 / 2) * 2 / 5

 A Lumpsum calculator calculates this complex equation instantly and at the end of the 5-year period.
 Your estimated return will be Rs.
 26, 43, 513.

 Advantages & Disadvantages of Lumpsum Investments

 Advantages of lumpsum investments:

-- One time or lump sum investment is more convenient.
-You only have to invest once and will be free for years rather than worrying about saving every month to invest and remembering installments dates.
+- One-time or lump sum investment is more convenient.
+You only have to invest once and will be free for years rather than worrying about saving every month to invest and remembering installment dates.

 - In mutual funds, investments are usually made in underlying assets.
 These particular assets give a better return in the long term.
 The higher will return on maturity if the investment is made earlier.